cies/semver/semver.md

 requirements that dictate how version numbers are assigned and incremented.
 These rules are based on but not necessarily limited to pre-existing widespread common practices in use in both closed and open-source software.

+This system works by versioning an interface, for instance: a public API, a database schema, a protocol or a file format.
+Anything that is served by having a formalized interface that may evolve over time could be versioned.
-For this system to work, you first need to declare a public API.
-This may consist of documentation or be enforced by the code itself.
-Regardless, it is important that this API be clear and precise.
-Once you identify your public API, you communicate changes to it with specific increments to your version number.
+The interface may be formalized by documentation or be enforced by the code itself, as long as the formalization is clear and precise.
+Once the interface is formalized, changes to it are communicated with specific increments to the version number.
 Consider a version format of X.Y.Z (Major.Minor.Patch).
 Bug fixes not affecting the API increment the patch version, backwards compatible API additions/changes increment the minor version, and backwards incompatible API